Nassau County Medicaid Planning Lawyer

 Why Is Medicaid Planning Useful?

-Medicaid planning may involve a range of things to lower your income and asset base that are examined to determine your eligibility.
-For instance, we might help you do the following in order to reorganize your assets and qualify for Medicaid:
+Medicaid planning may involve a range of strategies to lower your income and asset base that are examined to determine your eligibility.
+For instance, we might help you do the following to reorganize your assets and qualify for Medicaid:

 Do not worry if you do not initially meet the eligibility requirements for Medicaid assistance.
 Chances are, at some point in the future you might.
 Long-term care is costly and can feel overwhelming as you age.
 Our firm is here to provide comprehensive legal support so you can feel comfortable and assured about your future.
 You can also check out our Legal Resources to find additional resources that can help you understand Medicaid regulations.
 Attorney Orly Taber, Esq. has made it her personal mission to give the elderly glory and respect; you can count on her to safeguard your rights to Medicaid assistance.